 Among the most used moderators are light water, heavy water and graphite.

 In order to take advantage of the thermal energy released by nuclear fission reactions, a coolant is used.
-The function of the refrigerant is to absorb said thermal energy and transport it.
+The function of the coolant is to absorb this thermal energy and transport it.

 The coolant must be anti-corrosive, with a high heat capacity and must not absorb neutrons.